 We all want to know secrets and that extra information which will make our use of time more efficient.
 There are many things we look at every day on a tape measure which we typically don’t pay much attention to but they will save you time and effort.
 Let’s look at a few items on your tape measure you don’t notice.

 Slot For Holding

 When you look at the end of the tape measure you will see a slot that has been cut out of the end.
 Have you ever wondered about what that slot is for?
-This slot is used typically when you are by yourself measuring, for example a piece of wood for cutting, and your are unable to hold the tape measure steady.
+This slot is used typically when you are by yourself measuring, for example, a piece of wood for cutting, and you are unable to hold the tape measure steady.